-13. Gifts for celebrations such as ordinations and retirement
+13. Gifts for celebrations such as ordinations, retirement, birthdays, anniversaries, etc.

-- Under no circumstances may parish money be used to pay, in whole or part, for ordination celebrations or the gifts associated with those occasions, retirement celebrations or the gifts associated with those occasions, or travel expenses that are not official parish business. - The costs of celebrations and gifts for those events in a priest's life may be provided voluntarily by parishioners and friends.
+- Under no circumstances may parish money be used to pay, in whole or in part, for ordination, retirement, birthday or anniversary celebrations or the gifts associated with those occasions. - The costs of celebrations and gifts for those events in a priest's life may be provided voluntarily by parishioners and friends.
 For example, parishioners may organize a retirement dinner event in parish facilities where each parishioner donates towards the cost of the dinner.
 Parishioners may also donate towards the cost of a gift for the priest or personally give him a retirement gift at the dinner.
 No parish money may be used for these activities.